revdotcom/revspeech-api-docs/source/endpoints/account.rst

                           "title": "Authorization has been denied for this request" }

-                       This is normally caused by an old or invalid API Token, try regenerating your token on your account settings page.
+                       Caused by an old or invalid API Token, try regenerating your token on your `settings page`_.
 ====================== ===============================================================